MaxRousset/LivretA/README.md

-# LivretA
+# SavingsAccount

-Plugin de livret a pour Spigot
+Saving Account plugin for spigot

-## Fonctionnalité:
+## Functionality:
-Donne au joueurs un pourcentage de leur solde d'argent chaque jour.

-* Taux d intérêt réglable

-* Somme maximum pour toucher des intérêt réglable
+Gives a certain amount of money to the player every day of connection

+* Adjustable interest rate

+* Max money to have interest adjustable

-* Message réglable
+* Message adjustable

-* Intégrer a Authme si il est présent
+* Integrated with Authme if present

-## Dépendance :
+## Dependency :

 * Vault
-* Spigot

 ## Compilation :

-* Lancer la compilation avec : mvn clean package
+* Launch compilation with : mvn clean package